2011 FIFA Beach Soccer World Cup final: Russia

 Russia began their World Cup campaign in Group C alongside Nigeria, Tahiti and Venezuela, as European Champions after winning the 2011 Euro Beach Soccer League.
 Having finished third in the European World Cup qualifiers in July 2010, as well as playing in a group with two surprise nations, who not only were not expected to qualify but had never even competed in a FIFA Beach Soccer World Cup before, quickly made Russia one of the favourites of the competition.

 Russia's first match came against Nigeria, who pundits thought would be the only nation to pose any sort of threat to Russia's predicted dominance in the group.
-Despite Nigeria's enthusiasm and athleticism, Russia were eventual victors, scoring twice as many goals as their opponents, winning 8-4.
+Despite Nigeria's enthusiasm and athleticism, Russia were the eventual victors, scoring twice as many goals as their opponents, winning 8-4.
 Their second match in the group stage came against Tahiti.
 The Oceanian side defeated regular World Cup participants the Solomon Islands in qualifying to compete in their first ever World Cup, making Russia odds on favourites to win the match, regardless of Tahiti's surprise win against Venezuela in the first round of matches.
-As expected, Russia controlled the game and steered to a 5-0 victory, ensuring qualification for the quarter finals.
+As expected, Russia controlled the game and steered to a 5-0 victory, ensuring qualification for the quarter-finals.
 In Russia's final match, they met Venezuela who had already been eliminated from the competition.
 In an exhibition style performance from both sides, Russia claimed all three points, therefore taking their total to a maximum total of nine points, finishing first in the group.

 Having finished first in Group C, Russia met the runners-up of Group D, Mexico in the quarter finals.
-Having won the North American qualifiers back in December 2010, as well as having finished in second place in the World Cup of 2007, Mexico went into the quarter finals against Russia, evenly matched.
+Having won the North American qualifiers back in December 2010, as well as having finished in second place in the World Cup of 2007, Mexico went into the quarter-finals against Russia, evenly matched.
 However this was not to be the case.
 Russia never found themselves behind in the match and went on to win 5-3 to progress to their first ever World Cup semi final.
-By far the biggest shock in the competition, it would be El Salvador who would play Russia in the semi finals.
-The Central American's, who up until now had never even won a game at a World Cup, had beaten Oman and Argentina in the Group Stage and had even beaten hosts and European giants Italy in the quarter finals to reach this stage, making Russia huge favourites to reach the final.
+By far the biggest shock in the competition, it would be El Salvador who would play Russia in the semi-finals.
+The Central American's, who up until now had never even won a game at a World Cup, had beaten Oman and Argentina in the group stage and had even beaten hosts and European giants Italy in the quarter-finals to reach this stage, making Russia huge favourites to reach the final.
 In spite of El Salvador's efforts, Russia prevailed in a straightforward semi final, winning 7-3, moving on to play in their first ever FIFA Beach Soccer World Cup final.